EMDR Therapy in Orange County

 • Find it difficult to process distressing life events, such as accidents or natural disasters.

-EMDR therapy at OC Psychology Center can effectively address a variety of symptoms, including:
+Our EMDR therapy in Orange County can address a variety of symptoms, including:

 • Flashbacks and nightmares